Find online courses made by experts from around the world.

 Here are a few examples of how this course is different:

 Example #1: You may have seen articles or blog posts telling you to inherit from SPJobDefinition as your base class for a custom timer job.
 Did you know there are other options that are sometimes better?
-We cover those in this course.
+I cover those in this course.

 Example #2: Many free articles and blog posts about timer jobs say "use the property bag for configuration settings."
 Well, there are other options too, and sometimes those are better!
-In this course we delve pretty deep into job configuration and the trade-offs between different approaches.
+In this course I delve pretty deep into job configuration and the trade-offs between different approaches.

 Example #3: Best practices from real-world experience.
 This is a big deal.
-We cover things like error handling and progress reporting that other training courses and articles don't cover much, if at all.
+I cover things like error handling and progress reporting that other training courses and articles don't cover much, if at all.
 Why?
 Because those things matter in real life!
 Glossing over them might be okay for simple "how to" articles but not when you're building commercial solutions you're selling to people!

 The Goal: By the time you finish this course, you should feel confident about when timer jobs are an appropriate design choice in SharePoint and how to create one like the pros do!